areich128/areich128.github.io/index.md

 ## Bio <a name="bio"></a>

-Hi, I'm Alex.
+Hi, I'm Alex!
 I am a sophomore at CU Boulder studying aerospace and electrical engineering.
 I am passionate about contributing to the future of space exploration through developing avionics, control systems, and GNC algorithms for spacecraft.

 ## Education <a name="edu"></a>